pipiscrew/ORMgenerator/readme.md

 ---

 I was curious how this can be done in a homebrew version.
-The `DBWrapper` is a static class, which the user pass any connection, for example :
+The `DBWrapper` is a class, which the user pass any connection, for example :

 ```csharp
 General.db = new DBASEWrapper(new OleDbConnection(connectionString));